 |Conditions of Employment

-- Security Screening: Obtain and maintain Reliability Status.
+- Security Screening: Obtain and maintain Reliability security status;

-- May be required to undergo and pass pre-placement and periodic medical checks
+- Will be required to undergo and pass pre-placement and periodic medical checks;

-- Willingness to obtain certification in the operation of equipment, as required.
+- Willingness to obtain certification in the operation of various forms of ground (e.g. all-terrain vehicles) and marine (motorized and non-motorized vessels) as required.

 Selection Process Notes